tcalmant/ipopo/website-ipopo/source/content/install.rst

 Test the Android installation
 =============================

-Start a Python interpreter from SL4A and type the following commands :
+Start a Python interpreter from SL4A and type the following commands:

 .. code-block:: python